ThePhD/ThePhD.github.io/_posts/2021-09-20-abi is haunted.markdown

 Dear reader, let me tell you that even if you are a multibillion dollar corporation, being so brave as to tell the world you're going to ship a brand new API and on **Day 0** mark it as "stable, forever" is the kind of stuff you'd hear amongst developers after they all ate the specially-baked cookies & brownies, and the hookahs came out.

 Of COURSE we don't lock in our version 0 implementations, especially not for a sits-beneath-all-libraries library whose sole constraint is "stability, for the rest of your f[CENSOR]ing existence"!
 But Microsoft tried it.
 Oh, they tried it.
 When P2372 came out, everyone was freaked out because Microsoft started posturing that they were going to ship `std::format`, their first iteration of its implementation, to the whole world and mark it ABI stable while following the C++20 wording to the letter.
-That meant they were going to actively enshrine the design mistake from the `std::chrono` formatters: locale would be used by default, Ezoe would be completely within his rights to deride `std::format`, and we would be permanently made liars in the face of the entire C++ community while breaking Victor's own `fmt` library in behavior.
+That meant they were going to actively enshrine the design mistake from the `std::chrono` formatters: locale would be used by default, Ezoe-san would be completely within his rights to deride `std::format`, and we would be permanently made liars in the face of the entire C++ community while breaking Victor's own `fmt` library in behavior.

 The amount of effort that went to save Microsoft from this decision was staggering.
 We: